boztalay/Timelapser/README.md

 TODO
 ----

-* General code cleaning and such
+* General code cleaning and such, handle errors better
+* Better argument parsing
 * Add a way to select a particular window instead of guessing that the first one is right
 * Do the processing to make a video